aaniaahh/assignments/OOP_Primer/definitions.md

 **Object Relationships:**

-refer to the different ways in which objects interact or are related to one another within a system.
+Refer to the different ways in which objects interact or are related to one another within a system.
 These relationships help define how objects collaborate and depend on each other in the context of the application's design.

 + Association: A general "uses-a" relationship between objects.